 Research has shown that flights are cheaper on a Wednesday or a Thursday because fewer people can travel mid-work week.

 Of course, this isn’t always suitable for everyone; however, if it is, then you could easily save $50 per person doing so.

 In the United States, flights generally become more expensive during peak travel times.
 These include the likes of Christmas, New Year, Spring Break & Thanksgiving, to name a few.

 However, Italy also has a peak season from March through August.

 This is when the weather is the nicest (generally dry and sometimes sunny) and when most children in Europe have their summer break.

 Travelling outside of this peak season helps you save on the cost of flights, hotels and even spend less time in the queues at major attractions since fewer travellers are visiting.

-As a result, when planning your vacation to Italy, consider visiting in the Fall or Winter – Just be sure to pack a coat & umbrella.
+As a result, consider visiting Italy in the Winter – Just be sure to pack a coat & umbrella.

 Much like the cost of flights, your accommodation in Italy will vary dramatically depending on a few key factors such as;

 - The city you’re visiting.